WrestleMania XX: Storylines

 On the January 26 episode of Raw, Goldberg came to the ring, and demanded a match between himself and Brock Lesnar, with whom he had problems over the past two months.
 At the Royal Rumble, Goldberg was entered in the Royal Rumble match, only to have Lesnar (who, as the reigning WWE Champion, was not entered into the match) interfere and execute an F-5, causing Goldberg to be eliminated by Kurt Angle.
-On the February 2 episode of Raw, as a result of the rivalry between the two programs, Sheriff Steve Austin gave Goldberg the option of attending No Way Out by giving him a front-row ticket.
+On the February 2 episode of Raw, as a result of the rivalry between the two wrestlers, Sheriff Steve Austin gave Goldberg the option of attending No Way Out by giving him a front-row ticket.
 At No Way Out, Goldberg was seen arriving at the arena and being escorted to his front seat by security.
-Then SmackDown!
-General Manager Paul Heyman gave a promotional in-ring speech on how SmackDown! was the better program than Raw.
+SmackDown!
+General Manager Paul Heyman then gave a promotional in-ring speech on how SmackDown! was the better program than Raw.
 Lesnar then came down to the ring to promote his match and to insult Goldberg.
 Goldberg immediately jumped over the barricade and entered the ring, where Lesnar performed a running shoulder block to Goldberg's stomach and tried to perform another F-5 on him.
 However, Goldberg countered it and lifted Lesnar vertically in the air before slamming him down in a Jackhammer.
 Goldberg was then escorted out of the arena by security.
 During Lesnar's WWE title defense against Eddie Guerrero later that night, Goldberg returned to the arena and interfered by executing a Spear, which caused Lesnar to lose the title after Guerrero nailed him with a Frog splash.
 On the February 23 episode of Raw, Vince McMahon set the interpromotional singles match as pitting Lesnar versus Goldberg for WrestleMania XX, with Austin as the special guest referee.
-Later that night during the match between McMahon and Eric Bischoff, Lesnar appeared and nailed Austin with an F-5 then stole Austin's four-wheeler.
+Later that night during the match between McMahon and Eric Bischoff, Lesnar appeared and nailed Austin with an F-5, before stealing Austin's four-wheeler.
 On the February 26 episode of SmackDown!, Lesnar stated that he appeared on Raw just to get back at Austin for giving Goldberg the front-row seat ticket and suggesting that Goldberg would attack Lesnar at No Way Out.
 Behind the scenes, it was widely known that the match would be Goldberg's last in WWE.
 Only a week before WrestleMania, rumors surfaced that Lesnar, too, was leaving, in order to pursue a career in the National Football League.
 On the March 11 episode of SmackDown!, Austin appeared to get his four-wheeler back from Lesnar, only for the entire roster to get in his way by orders of SmackDown!
 General Manager Heyman.
-Moments later, the entire roster had decided to move aside and let Austin by, to confront Lesnar in the ring.
+Moments later, the entire roster decided to move aside and let Austin by to confront Lesnar in the ring.
 As Austin got into the ring, he and Lesnar traded punches, with Austin ramming Lesnar headfirst into the steel ring post and attempting to nail Lesnar with the Stone Cold Stunner, only for Lesnar to escape, leaving Austin to finally get back his four-wheeler and close the show with his trademark beer bash.